thrld/thrld.github.io/_posts/2016-06-23-fixing-the-ruby-ssl-connect-error-(windows).md

 layout: post
 ---

 A short post in case some of you are experiencing similar problems with **Ruby** on Windows.
-When installing a gem (e.g. 'jekyll') over cmd via ```gem install jekyll```, I got an error message saying that ''certificate verify failed''.
+When installing a gem (e.g. jekyll) over cmd via ```gem install jekyll```, I got an error message saying that ''certificate verify failed''.
 This is annoying, especially since it was hard to find a solution.
 After some research, I found a working solution by combining suggestions from two different blog posts ([#1](https://gist.github.com/luislavena/f064211759ee0f806c88), [#2](https://superdevresources.com/ssl-error-ruby-gems-windows/)).

 **4 simple steps:**